JORGE'S Beef Steak with Seasonal Baby Veg & a drizzle of JORGE Garlic Olive Oil

 Plate of pan roasted duck with seasonal veg

 A delightful and satisfying main course, perfect for a special occasion or a weeknight dinner.
-The duck breast is paired with a colorful array of seasonal vegetables and sweet, tangy plum halves, all brought together with a rich plum balsamic sauce
+The Steak is paired with a colourful array of seasonal vegetables and finished with a garlic dressing,

 Ingredients: